 Finally, consider the use of a personalized video.
 One video template can be used to create a personalized message for each viewer, extending the ROI of the medium, and increasing your likelihood of customer retention.

 The average retention rate for personalized videos is 35% higher than for non-personalized ones.
 Therefore, a personalized customer experience using personalized video content is a great way to retain existing customers.

 Although you can lump a person into a category or a target audience, doing so doesn’t address the fact that individuals with demographic similarities are still unique in their own ways.

 A personalized customer experience allows you to engage with more members of your audience in a direct, one-to-one manner.
-This style of communication is powerful and highly effective for a personalized customer retention approach because you can tailor your message to the needs of a single person.
+This style of communication is powerful and highly effective for a personalized customer retention approach because you can tailor your message to a single person’s needs.

 It’s easy to place customer acquisition techniques above all else, but a customer retention strategy is equally, if not more, important.
 With an abundance of product choices and competing brands out there, it is easier than ever for customers to abandon a brand relationship.

 Fortunately, video content can help you retain more of your customers and turn them into loyal brand advocates.
 By doing so, you may not need to invest as much time, money, and effort in acquiring customers in the first place.